rjramir3zz/rjramir3zz/README.md

 # Hi there, I'm Raoul John (RJ) Ramirez! 👋

+**IT Operations Manager | IT Leader | Cloud & Infrastructure Expert**

 Welcome to my GitHub profile!
-I'm a passionate developer, problem solver, and lifelong learner who loves to explore new technologies and build impactful projects.
+A passionate leader, problem solver, and lifelong learner who loves to explore new technologies and build impactful projects.

-**IT Operations Manager | IT Leader | Cloud & Infrastructure Expert**
+With 10+ years of experience across IT service delivery, infrastructure, and digital transformation, I lead teams, streamline operations, and build reliable systems for business growth.
+I specialize in creating value through process automation, cloud adoption, and scalable tech solutions.

 ## 🔧 Tech Stack & Skills